On the acceleration of cosmic rays at the post-adiabatic shocks of supernova remnants: CR acceleration at a post-adiabatic shock

 \subsection{General considerations}

+Let us consider two reference frames.
+The first is the observer’s frame, which is at rest relative to the explosion center.
+In this frame, the shock velocity $V$ in the 1D sector of the SNR is positive.
+The second is the shock frame, often used in the description of CR acceleration.
+In this frame, the shock is at rest, and the positive direction of the coordinate $x$ is defined along the flow velocity of the upstream medium.

-What could happen with cosmic ray acceleration at the shock when, for some time, material downstream has a radial velocity higher than the shock velocity itself?
-Under such conditions, in a reference frame comoving with the shock, and in which the positive direction of velocities is upstream, this translates into `negative' velocities in some regions downstream.
-Such a negative velocity in the shock reference frame means that the plasma moves toward the shock in the downstream region.
+What could happen with cosmic ray acceleration at the shock when, for some time, material in some region downstream has, in the frame of the observer, a radial velocity higher than the shock velocity itself?
+Under such conditions, this translates into `negative' velocities of this material in the reference frame comoving with the shock.

+Such a negative velocity in the shock reference frame means that the plasma moves toward the shock in the downstream region, not out of it (as commonly assumed).
 Such a situation may naturally occur in SNRs right after the end of the Sedov phase when the radiative losses of plasma in the vicinity of the shock become prominent.

 As a preliminary point, we have to keep in mind that in the ``standard'' model for diffusive particle acceleration, in the shock reference frame, the flow velocity is always taken to be positive, namely the medium moves towards the shock surface in the upstream flow, while it moves away from it downstream.
 This has a clear consequence in the evolution of particles, as depicted, for instance, in Bell's model for particle acceleration in shocks.
 Particles can be accelerated as long as they are hopping back and forth across the shock.
-The ingredients of the model are the following:\\ 1. the average increase in momentum experienced by a particle over a single cycle; it is $\Delta p/p \simeq 4/3\,(u_1-u_2)/c$, where $(u_1-u_2)$ is the velocity difference between the upstream (labeled with 1) and the downstream (labeled with 2) flow;\\ 2. the probability that a particle in the downstream region can reach the shock for another cycle, traveling against the general downstream flow.
+The ingredients of the model are the following \citep{1991SSRv...58..259J}:\\ 1. the average increase in momentum experienced by a particle over a single cycle; it is $\Delta p/p \simeq 4/3\,(u_1-u_2)/c$, where $(u_1-u_2)$ is the velocity difference between the upstream (labeled with 1) and the downstream (labeled with 2) flow;\\ 2. the probability that a particle in the downstream region can reach the shock for another cycle, traveling against the general downstream flow.